API Reference

 Return the content of any assistant message; otherwise don’t return anything.

-kani.utils.message_formatters.assistant_message_contents_thinking(msg: ChatMessage, show_args=False)[source]#
+kani.utils.message_formatters.assistant_message_contents_thinking(msg: ChatMessage, show_args=False, show_reasoning=True, color=True)[source]

 Return the content of any assistant message, and “Thinking…” on function calls.

-If show_args is True, include the arguments to each function call.
 You can use this in full_round_str by using a partial, e.g.: ai.full_round_str(..., message_formatter=functools.partial(assistant_message_contents_thinking, show_args=True))

-kani.utils.message_formatters.assistant_message_thinking(msg: ChatMessage, show_args=False)[source]#
+kani.utils.message_formatters.assistant_message_thinking(msg: ChatMessage, show_args=False)[source]

 Return “Thinking…” on assistant messages with function calls, ignoring any content.